Hira073/selenium-testng-cucumber/README.md

 # Selenium TestNG Cucumber Automation Framework

 ## Overview
-This project is a sample UI automation framework built for portfolio purposes using Selenium WebDriver, TestNG and Cucumber.
+This project is a UI automation framework built using Selenium WebDriver, TestNG and Cucumber.
 It demonstrates a clean automation structure with reusable components and practical end-to-end scenarios.

 ## Tech Stack
 - Java